3BioCompBio/AcidSphingomyelinase/README.md

 ## NiemannPick.Predictions.csv
-This file contains SMPD1-Zoom predictions for all 266 variants in NiemannPick.InputData.csv.
+This file contains SMPD1-Zoom predictions for the 130 variants in SMPD1 3D structure for which annotation is either N, A or B.
 Columns are described as follows:
 - mutName: The mutation descriptor mapped to 3D protein structure numbering
 - P(Neutral): The probability for the variant to be Neutral